 STARTING A GIFTED COMMUNITY

 All of this led me to shifting my focus to working solely with the population of gifted adults.
 I turned my attention as a psychologist and coach to understanding the unique psychology of gifted adults: what resources and support did they need for self-understanding, healing, social nourishment, and thriving?
 In the next five years, I did an enormous amount of research on the subject and worked to support gifted adults all over the world in their personal development and thriving.
 Clients were immensely relieved to find support attuned to their unique minds, but one thing I couldn't offer them was an extended gifted community where they could meet their complex gifted social needs.
 I had been lucky enough to meet and marry a gifted man, and now that I was working with gifted clients all day, every day, I had plenty of my gifted social needs met on a daily basis.
-Watching clients struggle to create that for themselves was painful for me.
+Watching clients struggle to create that for themselves was painful.

 One day, a client asked me whether I'd be willing to connect him to my other clients, so they could be friends.
 I said no, due to confidentiality concerns.
 But he kept asking, for over a year.
 When other clients began asking as well, I felt I had to do something.
 I mentioned to some clients that I'd be willing to start a gifted community, and many of them eagerly volunteered to support me in any way they could.
 At the beginning of 2015, I began working on the idea, and by August 2015, we had officially launched.

 To help me reach gifted expats, ExpatClic interviewed me about my life's journey as an expat and as a gifted person who had started a gifted community.
 In the interview, I shared what it means to need gifted-specific support and how people can recognize giftedness in themselves.
 I knew this was an important point since many gifted people don't recognize themselves as such.
 Many gifted women (and a fair share of gifted men as well) have learned to downplay their intelligence in the service of getting along.
 Many don't recognize themselves as highly intelligent because they don't love math or because their intelligence shows itself more in creativity or emotional complexity rather than in brilliance in academics.
 As I explained in the interview, giftedness is not a one size fits all concept.
-It's more like variations on a theme: the theme is "Intensity and Complexity", the variations are intellectual, emotional, sensual, creative, physical, and even existential.
+It's more like variations on a theme: the theme is "High Complexity", the variations are intellectual, emotional, sensual, creative, physical, and even existential.

 Because of the format of the interview, it was important for me to talk about myself and my own giftedness, but that was really difficult.
 Although I talked about giftedness all the time in my work with clients, until that moment, I had hardly ever mentioned it outside of work.
 Publicly saying, "I'm gifted" in the interview brought up the social shame of feeling that by saying a basic fact about how my mind works, I was saying something arrogant.
 By then, though, I knew giftedness itself has nothing to do with arrogance.